 - Once completed, email the document to NAIT Financial Aid at firstname.lastname@example.org.

-- Once it is received, the assessment will be reviewed and if basic eligibility is met, you will be contacted by phone within 2 business days to book an appointment for an Employability Assessment with a specialist.
+- Once it is received, the assessment will be reviewed and if basic eligibility is met, you will be contacted within 2 business days to book an appointment for an Employability Assessment with a specialist.

 Please note: Appointments will not be given until all paperwork listed above is complete.